OUR MISSION: To put Christian principles into practice through programs that build healthy spirit, mind, and body for all.

 Do I get time off?
 What about days off?

 While we prefer to hire camp staff who can work for the entirety of the contracted season, we know you have events outside the camp calendar.
 We will work with you and your schedule to see how it will meet our needs and yours.
-Almost every staff will be granted a week-off during the summer.
 If you need time off during the summer please indicate that in your interview.
 We will work with you in the event of any emergencies that happen during the summer season.

 What’s the living situation like?